-Human Transplantation (Wales) Act 2013
+Wales: Human Transplantation (Wales) Act 2013

-Although there has been an increase in organ donation since 2008, The National Assembly for Wales remained concerned about the shortage of organs available for transplant resulting in the passage of the Human Transplantation (Wales) Act 2013.3 In December 2015, Wales became the first UK nation to operate an ‘opt-out’ or ‘deemed’ consent model for deceased organ transplantation.
-Where an individual has not expressed an objection to organ donation whilst alive, their consent for organ donation will be assumed.
-The Act applies to all adults over 18 who have been resident in Wales for over 12 months and who die in Wales.
+Until December 2015, all parts of the UK had an ‘opt-in’ system for transplantation.
+However Wales became the first UK nation to operate an ‘opt-out’ or ‘deemed’ consent model for deceased organ transplantation.
+Where an individual has not expressed an objection to organ donation whilst alive, their consent for organ donation is assumed.
+This applies to all adults over 18 who have been resident in Wales for over 12 months and who die in Wales.
 The legislation does not apply to anyone living in Wales temporarily and both prisoners and members of the armed services required to reside in Wales are exempt.

-Wales operates a ‘soft opt-out’ model which means that family members are approached after an individual dies and given the opportunity to indicate whether they are aware that the deceased had any objection to organ donation.
+Wales operates a ‘soft opt-out’ model, which means that family members are approached after an individual dies and given the opportunity to indicate whether they are aware that the deceased had any objection to organ donation.
 Donation will not proceed if the family believe the individual would have objected.

 In 2017/8 Wales had a consent rate of 70%, which was the highest rate in the UK, and the highest number of donors ever seen.
 The ‘soft opt-out’ system has meant 46% of the population have registered their organ donation decision, with 40% registering yes to donate.